Skip to main content

 1. Grants and Copyright

-The license is "non-exclusive" because you are welcome to license your original manuscript in other ways to other venues.
-You always retain the copyright on your own work.
+You will see the phrase "non-exclusive license."
+The Creative Commons license is "non-exclusive" because you are welcome to license your original manuscript in other ways to other venues (such as by republishing an excerpt of your book in an anthology or posting your entire book online, etc.).
+You always retain the copyright in your own work.

 2. Distribution and Archiving

-Your book and its metadata will live in different formats both in digital and meat space.
+Your book and its metadata will live in different formats in both digital and meat space.
 We are continuously expanding the repositories in which your publication is deposited.

 3. Representations & Warranties

 This is basically some legal verbiage to make sure that you actually wrote the work that you sent to us.
-It also protects us from any claims should it turn out this was not the case.
+It also protects us from any lawsuits should it turn out this was not the case.

 4. Indemnity